Lminxous/Socialbook-api/README.md

 1) Go to (Google OAuth Playground)[https://developers.google.com/oauthplayground/].

-2) In the first step, select Google OAuth2, select both user.email and user.profile.
+2) In the first step, select Google OAuth2 API v2, select both user.email and user.profile.
 Login using BITS Mail when asked.

 3) You will get a bunch of JSON data on the right side, copy the id_token from there.